-The default recording interval for the iG5 receiver is 1-second.
+The default recording interval your receiver is probably 5 or 1-second

 By pre-decimating the RINEX file before uploading, the file size is greatly reduced speeding transfer to the NGS.
 This makes the upload process much faster while having no impact on the resulting solution.